 - Prone to entrapment from myofascial structures and blood vessels.

 The LON originates from the lateral branch of the ventral ramus of spinal nerve C2 (sometimes C3).
+Lucas et al (1994) found the ventral ramus of C2 initimately connected to the posterior antlo-axial membrane.
 It ascends to supply the skin behind the auricle and part of the auricle.

 Peled et al (2016) found three zones of entrapment from compressile connective tissue/fascial bands, muscle insertions and blood vessels.
 These three zones were: